Frank L. Schmidt: Awards and recognition

 Students have included Ken Pearlman, Mike A. McDaniel (Virginia Commonwealth University), Ken Law (Chinese University of Hong Kong), Deniz Ones (University of Minnesota), Vish Viswesvaran (Florida International University), Kevin Carlson (Virginia Tech), Huy Le (University of Nevada-Las Vegas), In-Sue Oh (Temple University), Jonathan Shaffer (West Texas A&M University) and Ben Postlethwaite (Pepperdine University).

 Selected bibliography

 He (co) authored about 200 research papers in journals and presented at the academic conferences about 300 times.
 His work has been cited more than 66,000 times as of 2020.
-He was still active in teaching and research.